Reneechang17/Some-Learning-Stuff/stuff.md

 - Structure: Cache → Muti Slabs → Muti Objects
 - Status of slabs: 1.
 Full 2.
 Partial 3.
 Empty
 - Process:
-1) When the kernel requires a new data structure, the kernel will return a pointer to an already allocated, but unused data structure from a partial slab(or an empty slab if no partial slab exists).
+a.
+When the kernel requires a new data structure, the kernel will return a pointer to an already allocated, but unused data structure from a partial slab(or an empty slab if no partial slab exists).
-1) If neither partial slab nor empty slab exists, use allocate interface to allocate a new slab.
+b.
+If neither partial slab nor empty slab exists, use allocate interface to allocate a new slab.
-1) The free interface is called only when available memory grows low and system is attempting to free memory.
+c.
+The free interface is called only when available memory grows low and system is attempting to free memory.
 `slabtop`: see kernel slab usage.
 6. ##### **Virtual Memory**
 - A memory management technique that provides processes with the illusion of having a large, contiguous address space.
 It maps virtual addresses to physical memory using a page table.